bioinformaticsdotca/EPI_2023/module2.md

 1. Breakdown of markdown file
 2. Module 2.
 Peak Calling
     - Dedup BAM file
-    - Running Peak Caller
+    - Running Peak Caller (Narrow + Broad)
     - Running Peak call for ATAC
     - Filter Blacklist regions
-    - Visualization
+    - Visualization coverage and peak files
-    - QC
+    - Quality control via Fraction of reads in peaks and known enriched areas
 3. Server side resources
 ## Breakdown of markdown file
 - At the start of each step, the intention will declare.